 A recent study conducted by Pew Charitable Trust revealed that 8 out of 10 people in the United States live in debt.
 Similarly, when customers fall behind on payments, it poses significant challenges for both the consumer and the business.
 All businesses, regardless of the industry, require timely and regular payments from customers to stay afloat.
 When an account goes past due, many send the account to a reputable and compliant collection agency to obtain monies on their behalf.

 Providing good customer service shouldn’t stop when an individual has fallen behind on payments.
-Even during debt collection, agencies should deliver exceptional customer service and, ultimately, end the relationship with a satisfied customer.
+Even during third-party debt collection, agencies should deliver exceptional customer service and, ultimately, end the relationship with a satisfied customer.
 Customer satisfaction can seem hard to obtain within the collections space, but it is possible!
 Here are some ways a collection agency can ensure customer satisfaction.

 1. Treat Customers with Respect